 I’m 17 years old and losing hair at a rapid pace.
 I desperately want to have a hair transplant, but most of the surgeons turn me away, because they say I’m too young.
 How old do I have to be to have an FUE hair transplant?

 There is no golden age to have a hair transplant; however, there is such a thing as being too young for the procedure.
 Aggressive androgenic alopecia (genetic hair loss) at a young age and surgical hair restoration do not go together.

 Unfortunately, surgical hair restoration has limitations, and it is surgically impossible to restore your hair to the level of density that you once had as a child.
 Most teenagers and young adults who want to undergo hair transplantation expect to have their adolescent hairline and density back.
 While this is understandable, it’s not surgically possible.

-Most patients should not consider surgery until they’re in their 20’s, and even then they should plan for the future, and educate themselves on the limitations associated with hair loss.
-We’ve heard “I won’t care what I look like when I’m___old”.
-This is something only a naive young person would say, you will care what you look like at 20, 30, 40, 50, 60, 70 and as long as you live.
+Most patients should not consider surgery until they’re in their 20’s, and even then, they should plan for the future and educate themselves on the limitations associated with hair loss.
+We’ve heard, “I won’t care what I look like when I’m___old.”
+Only a naive young person would say, you will care what you look like at 20, 30, 40, 50, 60, 70, and as long as you live.

 Written and published by,

 Melvin Lopez- Editorial Assistant and Forum Co-Moderator for the Hair Transplant Network and The Coalition of Independent Hair Restoration Physician